hortibonn/Plotting-High-Dimensional-Data/README.md

 ### Dealing with large files in GitHub

-To solve the problem of files too heavy for GitHub I pushed with the command 'git push origin master' which allows pushing up to 100MB files.
-So now the 'AD' file is online.
-I wil keep trying for options to get files over 100MB in the repository (in repositories in general).
+To solve the problem of files too heavy for GitHub we pushed with the command 'git push origin master' which allows pushing up to 100MB files.
+This is not quite big enough to add results of Monte Carlo model examples yet.
+We will need to keep looking for options to get files over 100MB in the repository (in repositories in general).

-I also tried to use `saveRDS`, which may be a work around but is not yet helpful.
+We also tried to use `saveRDS`, which may be a work around but is not yet helpful.

 MC_Results_HG<-read.csv("mcSimulationResults_HG.csv")